Getting started with Pyzo

 We recommend installing in the default location, or at least a location that can be written to without admin privileges, so that addtional packages can be installed.

-Step 3: Configure Pyzo shell
+Step 3: configure Pyzo shell

 In Pyzo you can configure one or more shells to target your Python environment(s).
 Pyzo is usually pretty good at detecting any installed Python environments, and will try to guide you to selecting a suitable one.

-Step 4: Install additional packages
+Step 4: install additional packages

 Depending on you needs, you might need a few extra packages.
 In Pyzo's shell, type: